percona/percona-backup-mongodb/doc/source/initial-setup.rst

 How to see the pbm-agent log
 --------------------------------------------------------------------------------

-With the packaged systemd service the log output to stdout is captured by systemd's default redirection to systemd-journald.
+With the packaged systemd service, the log output to stdout is captured by systemd's default redirection to systemd-journald.
 You can view it with the command below.
-See `man journalctl` for useful options such as '--lines', '--follow', etc.
+See :command:`man journalctl` for useful options such as '--lines', '--follow', etc.

 .. code-block:: bash